 Not having the insights to pick the right fund or fund manager can be a costly affair.
 ClearTax has simplified this for you by offering you funds that meet your investment objectives and goals.
 With us, you can be assured of your funds being managed by the best in the country.
 Change of fund manager should not be the sole reason to switch or redeem from one fund or fund house to another.

+The expense ratio of a fund and composition of the portfolio a fund holds are other significant factors that may impact your returns.
 All the above information is provided in the Scheme Information Document (SID) and Key Information Memorandum (KIM) provided by fund houses, which undergo relevant revisions from time to time.

-At last, a mutual fund is a tool for wealth creation & should not be judged in short run as it usually reaps benefit only in the long run.
+If there is any change in the portfolio, an investor has to read and understand before investing, which is available in the SID and KIM.
+At last, a mutual fund is a tool for wealth creation and should not be judged in the short run as it usually reaps benefit only in the long term.